fonsecarsrodrigo/MVP3_frontend/README.md

 - The frontend currently communicates with a backend service expected at `http://127.0.0.1:5001`.

-- Tip: Use `make server-seed` on the backend to populate database with data.
+- Tip: Use `make server-run` than `make server-seed` on the backend to initialize and populate database with data.